DFID/digitalquiz_open/README.md

 #Questions

-Add any questions about the development or installation of the quiz here.
+Add any questions about the development or installation of the quiz to Issues here.